Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: CTO Design Details

-$\NO_i$ is implemented as a UDNO (Sec.\ref{sec:disco}) that operates directly in the spatial domain of the image space.
-DISCO allows $\NO_i$ to train and infer at any image resolution. $\NO_i$ refines/denoises the intermediate reconstruction obtained from the sinogram-space operator by capturing high-frequency local information and finer structural details that may not be fully recovered in earlier stages.
+$\NO_i$ is implemented as a UDNO (Sec.~\ref{sec:disco}) that operates directly in the spatial domain of the image space.
+DISCO allows $\NO_i$ to train and infer at different image resolutions. $\NO_i$ refines and denoises the intermediate reconstruction obtained from the sinogram-space operator by capturing high-frequency local information and finer structural details that may not be fully recovered in earlier stages.
 This ensures final reconstructions preserve multi-scale features, including large-scale structural consistency and small-scale details.